MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Reload site after user change information to make this change is applied immediately
 * Improve error handling in event bus implementation
 * The project time tracking views support multiple views
-* Create the default task group when user create the new project
+* Create the default bug group when user create the new project
 * Support more search criteria for bug
 * Support display inline more image file types different than jpg/png